ChesterWilliamsDev/Final_Project/README.md

 * Time_signature: An estimated time signature.
 The time signature (meter) is a notational convention to specify how many beats are in each bar (or measure).
 The time signature ranges from 3 to 7 indicating time signatures of "3/4", to "7/4".
 * Valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

+## Provisional Machine Learning
+For our first pass, we are classifying 'popular' tracks as scored 50 or more.
+Since this is a binary classification, we will start with a logistic regression model to see how effective it will be.
+The provisional code for this is located in the 'import_clean' notebook on the 'vc' branch.

 ## Findings
+TBD

 ## Link to app
 Link to dashboard (or link to video of dashboard demonstration)